ahx/openapi_first/README.md

 }
 ```

-This middleware adds `env[OpenapiFirst::INBOX]` which holds the (filtered) path and query parameters and the parsed request body.

 ### Parameters

-The middleware filteres all top-level query parameters and paths parameters and tries to convert numeric values.
-Meaning, if you have an `:something_id` path with `type: integer`, it will try convert the value to an integer.

-It just works with a parameter with `name: filter[age]`.

-OpenapiFirst also supports `type: array` for query parameters and will convert `items` just as described above.

-The `RequestValidation` middleware adds `env['openapi.params']` or  with the converted query and path parameters.
+The `RequestValidation` middleware adds `env[OpenapiFirst::PARAMS]` (or `env['openapi.params']` ) with the converted query and path parameters.
 This only includes the parameters that are defined in the API description.
 It supports every [`style` and `explode` value as described](https://spec.openapis.org/oas/latest.html#style-examples) in the OpenAPI 3.0 and 3.1 specs.
 So you can do things these:

 ```ruby
 # GET /pets/filter[id]=1,2,3